Custom Workspace Styles

 If your button background is white (#FFFFFF), the preview will populate over a dark background.

-Brand Social Icons
+Workspace Social Icons

-The social content block populates with Facebook, Instagram, Twitter, and LinkedIn icons by default.
+The social content block populates Facebook, Instagram, Twitter, and LinkedIn icons by default.
 But what if you aren't using these social media platforms?
 Or what if you frequently find yourself manually adding other icons?

 Now you can customize the social icons that populate when using this content block.
 Additionally, you can set the URLs from your settings to make it faster than ever to create your design.